constellation-app/constellation/CoreAnalyticView/release/modules/ext/docs/CoreAnalyticView/src/au/gov/asd/tac/constellation/views/analyticview/analytic-betweenness-centrality.md

-In graph theory, centrality is any measure that determines how structurally important a node is within a graph and a shortest path distance between two nodes is path that takes the minimum number of hops.
+In graph theory, centrality is any measure that determines how structurally important a node is within a graph and a shortest path distance between two nodes is the path that takes the minimum number of hops.
 The shortest path between two nodes is typically the most likely route for information to flow through a network.